korcankaraokcu/PINCE/README.md

 #Installing Automatically
 Just run ```sudo sh install.sh``` in the PINCE directory.
 Install script currently supports Ubuntu and Debian.
 See below if the automatic installation fails.
 #Installing Manually
-To run PINCE, run this command chain then compile gdb:
+To install PINCE, run this command chain then compile gdb:

 ```
 sudo apt-get install python3-setuptools